 The Wilderness Food Pyramid isn’t about what you should eat.
 Rather, it shows you what foods you should learn to eat available based on your skill level.

-When you are first starting out with wilderness survival, you will be eating foods that don’t move fast or at all.
+When starting out with wilderness survival, you will be eating foods that don’t move fast or at all.
 Examples of these are wild edible plants and insects as survival food.

-As you start getting more comfortable in the wild, you can work your way up to small game and fish.
-With the right knowledge, these can be caught with traps and snares or with a hunting slingshot.
+As you get more comfortable in the wild, you can work up to small game and fish.
+With the right knowledge, these can be caught with traps and snares or a hunting slingshot.

 You’ll note that wild mushrooms are higher up in the pyramid.
 This is because, even though mushrooms won’t run away from you so are easy to forage, it requires a lot of knowledge to properly identify mushrooms.
 A lot of edible varieties resemble poisonous ones!

 As you reach a more expert level, you will start eating larger game like deer and elk.
-These not only require skill to kill (particularly patience!) but skills in preparing and preserving the meat.
+These require skill to kill (particularly patience!) and skills in preparing and preserving the meat.

 Here is what the Wilderness Survival Food Pyramid looks like: